720kb/ndm/README.md

 `$ npm run build`

-This will create the executable wich you can run whitout needing to open the terminal.
+This will create the executable which you can run whitout needing to open the terminal.

 ### Contribute